Hosting the Perfect Fantasy Football Draft Party

 Materials Needed for the Draft

 Most importantly, you need a physical draft board.
-Lucky for you, FantasyJocks is your one-stop-shop for all your league needs.
-Go on and click over to our store where you can choose between three draft board kits, all of which include the 80lb Gloss Paper draft board, color coded player stickers for all players and positions and a bunch of other sweet extras.
+Lucky for you, FANTASYJOCKS is your one-stop-shop for all your league needs.
+Go on and click over to our store where you can choose between three fantasy football draft kits, all of which include the 80lb Gloss Paper draft board, color coded player stickers for all players and positions and a bunch of other sweet extras.
+Consider upgrading your fantasy football trophy while your at it.

 Well, maybe I should have prefaced this paragraph with "most importantly".
 FOOD.
 Imagine going to a tailgate, or a wedding or anything for that matter without a grandé selection of food.
 The same notion applies for your fantasy draft.
 This is another topic that should be collaborative.
 The commissioner and the host should link up first.
 If the host is cooking, or has someone that will cook in their house, great.
 Usually, that's not how it works.
 Plus, draft day is purely for laziness and processed foods.
 If you think your league is mature enough to handle splitting up food/drink/paper items evenly, by all means.
 If not, one of you (host or commissioner) should go ahead and order from a local restaurant.
 For the most part they should be open on Labor Day Monday, but it's worth calling ahead to confirm and even schedule the order to be delivered at the perfect time.
 If it comes to ordering food, let your league mates know in advance (through GroupMe) ask if there's any specific preferences, requests or dietary restrictions.
 Other than that, order away and have everyone bring cash to the draft or pay you back via Venmo.